sriyogesh94/dcos-docs/1.9/developing-services/dcos-integration.md

 Since the paths to resources for clients connecting to Admin Router will differ from those paths the service actually has, ensure the service is configured to run behind a proxy.
 This often means relative paths are preferred to absolute paths.
 In particular, resources expected to be used by a UI should be verified to work through a proxy.

-Tasks running in nested [marathon app groups](https://mesosphere.github.io/marathon/docs/application-groups.html) will be available only using their service name (i.e., `/service/<service-name>`), not by the marathon app group name (i.e., `/service/app-group/<service-name>`).
+Tasks running in nested [Marathon app groups](https://mesosphere.github.io/marathon/docs/application-groups.html) will be available only using their service name (i.e., `/service/<service-name>`), not by the Marathon app group name (i.e., `/service/app-group/<service-name>`).

 # <a name="dcos-ui"></a>DC/OS UI

 Service health check information can be surfaced in the DC/OS services UI tab by:

-1. Defining one or more healthChecks in the Service's Marathon template, for example:
+1. Defining one or more [healthChecks](/docs/1.9/deploying-services/creating-services/healthchecks/) in the service's Marathon template, for example:

         "healthChecks": [
             {